ufunn/ASFE-Transformer/README.md

-ASFE-Transformer
+# ASFE-Transformer

-Acoustic Segment-Frame Embedded Transformer for Bearing Fault Diagnosis
+**Acoustic Segment-Frame Embedded Transformer for Bearing Fault Diagnosis**

-This repository provides the official implementation of the ASFE-Transformer, a lightweight Transformer architecture designed for acoustic-based intelligent fault diagnosis.
+This repository provides the official implementation of **ASFE-Transformer**, a lightweight Transformer architecture designed for acoustic-based intelligent fault diagnosis.